- SSL Products

 The above addresses are generic addresses.
 Applicants must choose a generic address to prove that they administer the domain name purchasing the SSL Certificate.
 If we are able to retrieve the Admin, Registrant, Tech or Zone e-mail addresses from the WHOIS database it can also be used.

-The final step to completing the validation procedure is to verify the applicant who placed the order for the SSL Certificate and the organisation.
+The final step to completing the validation procedure is to verify the applicant who placed the order for the SSL Certificate and the organization.
 This is completed by the Certificate Authority who will use various agencies available to verify your company.

 The phone number must be verified via one of the following :